helgee/julia/doc/manual/calling-c-and-fortran-code.rst

 The meaning of prefix ``&`` is not quite the same as in C. In particular, any changes to the referenced variables will not be visible in Julia.
+An one-element array should be used instead of a scalar if modifications to the variable should be visible.
 However, it will never cause any harm for called functions to attempt such modifications (that is, writing through the passed pointers).
 Since this ``&`` is not a real address operator, it may be used with any syntax, such as